Run a Static Website

 First, this command scans your source code to determine how to build a deployment image as well as identify any other configuration your app needs, such as secrets and exposed ports.

-After your source code is scanned and the results are printed, amp
+After your source code is scanned and the results are printed, amp creates a

 then be prompted to build and deploy your character.
 Once complete, your app